howisonlab/softcite-dataset/docs/secondDay.md

 Each time you work on the Softcite project you will need to access your folder on the lab server.
 This means you will need to sign in (like you did last time to create your .ftpconfig file).
 To sign in:

 *If you are using a Mac:* Use Spotlight Search to search for "terminal."
-In the window that opens, enter the following command:
+In the window that opens, enter the following command, then enter your username and password as prompted.
+Remember not to type the $ or angled brackets.

     `$ssh <lab username>@howisonlab.ischool.utexas.edu`

-    Remember, don't type the $ or angled brackets (< >).

 *If you are using a PC:* Open PuTTY.
 In the "Hostname" field, enter "howisonlab.ischool.utexas.edu" (do not use quotes yourself).
 Enter your username and password in the terminal window that opens.

 You are now logged into the lab server and are in your home directory.
 Your home directory will house any files or folders (like the Softcite repository) that you place there.
 Other students in the lab each have their own home directory.
 You can confirm that you are in your home directory by looking in the terminal window at the text that precedes your cursor.
 It should say yourUserName@howisonlab, like in the example below.